 Since you haven’t depleted your energy reserves with two submaximal sets in a conventional pyramid, you can achieve 225 x 12 on the first work set.
 This is better than the regular pyramid (DeLorme method) because you are able to impose a greater load on your musculature by using the heaviest load on the first set when you have the most energy.

-You might think both are effective because both are hard work, but you’d be wrong.
+You might think both are equally effective because both are hard work, but you’d be wrong.
 In fact, contrary to what Zinovieff claimed, the second set violates the basic strength training principle of progressive overload, because it involves less loading than the first set.
-Reducing load over multiple sets is the exact opposite of progressive loading!
+Reducing load over multiple sets is regressive, not progressive, loading!

 Muscles develop in strength and size when they are made to contract against a resistance high enough to require a maximal or near maximal effort which produces muscular fatigue.
 A muscle's strength and size is proportional to the level of resistance the muscle can overcome.

 In the conventional pyramid training method (DeLorme method) only the final set involves the muscles contracting against a resistance high enough to require a maximal or near maximal effort, and that set alone provides the highest level of resistance the muscle can overcome.
 Therefore, only the last set in a conventional pyramid training session is an effective set.

 first set provides the highest level of resistance the muscle can overcome, and since that set involves the muscles contracting against a resistance high